federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 ***This document is not approved.
 The only section that has been approved is the "Ratifying Code of Conduct Changes" section***

-# GNOME online Code of Conduct committee procedures
+# GNOME Code of Conduct committee procedures

-The audience for this document is the GNOME online Code of Conduct committee.
+The audience for this document is the GNOME Code of Conduct committee.
 The goal of this document is to ensure that the committee consistently handles all reported Code of Conduct incidents.

 [TABLE OF CONTENTS]

 ## Committee members

-The GNOME online Code of Conduct committee has the following members:
+The GNOME Code of Conduct committee has the following members:

  * Christel Dahlskjaer
  * Federico Mena Quintero